mrs-brubotics/documentation_brubotics/source/Simulation_load.rst

    :align: center

 There is still nothing shown, this is because of the error.
-In the fixed frame you need to change the "map" [you should put your window in full screen] AD to the base you want to use instead.
+In the fixed frame you need to change the "map" to the base you want to use instead.
 This link will be considered the ground of your model.
 Take for this the "base_link" of your model.